 STEP 9: Finishing Touches

-In this blog about hand sewing buttons, Cathay explains very thoroughly how to do this the right way.
+In this blog about hand-sewing buttons, Cathy explains very thoroughly how to do this the right way.

-I hope you liked this Harry Potter robe pattern.
+I hope you liked these Harry Potter robe pattern instructions.
 The first step probably looks a little complicated and intimidating, but it is totally something you can pull off if you just follow the steps.
 Go make yourself, or your kids, a wizard robe!

 LINK BURDA project (you have to register to see it)